An easy recipe for grilled arrachera steak tacos – marinate it for an hour, grill and pile on the garnishes!

 - hot sauce

-- In a small bowl, combine the EVOO, vinegar, and taco seasoning.
+- In a small bowl, combine the extra virgin olive oil, vinegar, and taco seasoning.

 - In a plastic bag (or small bowl) place the steak.
-Cover the steak with the marinade, making sure that the meat is completely covered.
+Toss the steak with the marinade, making sure that the meat is completely covered.

 - Grill to desired temperature.
 Remove from grill and slice steak into bite-size pieces.

-- Toast tortillas on the grill, then fill with meat and garnishes.
+- Toast tortillas on the grill, then fill with meat and garnish as desired.